TheSnowDoggo/CSUtils/README.md

-CSharp string manipulation and other useful functions.
+CSharp string manipulation and other useful functions for SCE.